Quba: Points of interest

-The Museum of Local History named after Abbasgulu Bakikhanov was founded in 1943 in Quba.
+a museum of Local History named after Abbasgulu Bakikhanov.
+It was founded in 1943 in Quba.
 The museum was opened in the building, located along Ardabil Street, in which Bakikhanov himself lived at the time.
 The building dates back to the 19th century.
-There are more than 10 thousand different exhibits on the museum territory which is 742 sq. m. in total.
+There are over 10,000 exhibits on the museum territory which is 742 sqm in total.
 More than 3,000 people visit this museum every year.